 Every stockholder of record on the Record Date is entitled, for each share held, to one vote on each proposal or item that comes before the meeting.
-In the election of directors, each stockholder will be entitled to vote for two nominees (three if the proposal to increase the size of the Board of Directors from six to seven is approved) and the appropriate number of nominees with the greatest number of votes will be elected.
+In the election of Directors, each stockholder will be entitled to vote for two nominees and the two nominees with the greatest number of votes will be elected.

 The cost of this solicitation will be borne by the Company.
 The Company may reimburse expenses incurred by brokerage firms and other persons representing beneficial owners of shares in forwarding solicitation material to beneficial owners.
-Proxies may be solicited by certain of the Company's directors, officers and regular employees, without additional compensation, personally, by telephone or by telegram.
+Proxies may be solicited by certain of the Company's Directors, officers and regular employees, without additional compensation, personally, by telephone or by telegram.

-OUORUM: ABSTENTIONS: BROKER NON-VOTES
+QUORUM; ABSTENTIONS; BROKER NON-VOTES